-With the WBS, dependencies, resources, and estimates in place, it’s time to develop the actual project schedule.
-There are a couple of project scheduling techniques to make sure you’re acting within the boundaries of the scope-time-budget triad, while also keeping quality in check.
+With the WBS, dependencies, resources, and estimates in place, it’s time to develop the project schedule.
+There are a couple of project scheduling techniques to ensure you’re acting within the boundaries of the scope-time-budget triad while keeping quality in check.

 Critical Path Method

-The Critical Path Method (CPM) depicts the minimum amount of time it takes to complete a project.
-It does so by analyzing the earliest and latest start and end dates of each activity, then goes back-and-forth between them to determine the optimum path to choose – the critical path.
+The Critical Path Method (CPM) depicts the minimum time to complete a project.
+It does so by analyzing each activity’s earliest and latest start and end dates, then going back and forth between them to determine the optimum path to choose – the critical one.

 Beware though.
 Activities that show up on the critical path are not necessarily the most difficult or expensive ones.
-But rather those which, if take longer to complete, will delay the project duration.
+Instead, those which if they take longer to complete, will delay the project duration.

-Each activity though can have a float or slack, i.e. the number of days it can be extended without delaying the actual project or violating certain resource constraints.
-That’s why the CPM is designed to test the project schedule’s flexibility without altering its baseline.
+Each activity can have a float or slack, i.e., the number of days it can be extended without delaying the actual project or violating certain resource constraints.
+The CPM is designed to test the project schedule’s flexibility without altering its baseline.

 Program Evaluation and Review Technique

-Like the CPM, the Program Evaluation and Review Technique (PERT) is built on top of a network diagram.
-However, this one is a little bit more realistic as it takes into account the weighted average duration of an activity rather than its actual duration.
+Like the CPM, the Program Evaluation and Review Technique (PERT) is built on a network diagram.
+However, this one is a bit more realistic as it considers the weighted average duration of an activity rather than its actual duration.

-It does so by also weighing in the best and worst-case scenarios in relation to the desired outcome, rendering the estimating formula we’ve discussed in the previous step.
+It does so by also weighing the best and worst-case scenarios concerning the desired outcome, rendering the estimating formula we’ve discussed in the previous step.

 Duration compression is, you guessed it, a way to reduce the project duration by implicitly reducing the duration of each activity on the critical path.
-So you can still meet your deadlines without compromising on the project scope.
-There are two common techniques:
+So you can still meet your deadlines without compromising the project scope.
+There are two standard techniques:

-Resource optimization techniques take into account the available supply and demand for resources and how they can shorten the project duration.
+Resource optimization techniques consider the available supply and demand for resources and how they can shorten the project duration.
 There are two common ones here as well:

 Resource leveling technique